syndesisio/syndesis/staging/README.md

 # Also check that there is an OPENSHIFT_APISERVER env var (pointing to the staging installation)

 # Grant jenkins user from syndesis-ci project the proper rights:
-oc adm policy add-role-to-user admin system:serviceaccount:syndesis-ci:jenkins -n syndesis-staging
+oc adm policy add-role-to-user admin system:serviceaccount:syndesis-ci:jenkins -n $(oc project -q)

 # Adapt syndesis-rest configuration:
 # - Goto to config-map "syndesis-rest-config" and adapt entry "application.yml" (see above)